Would you like to help run our party?

 The Executive Officer for Membership Development – chairs and leads the work of the Membership Development Committee, which has responsibility for internal communications, upskilling members and increasing opportunities for members to engage with the Party.
 They are also a member of the Board.

 If you’re not quite ready to jump in as a Party Officer, serving as a member of a committee is a great way to contribute your skills to benefit the work of the Party.
 Committees normally meet 6-8 times a year at venues across Wales, with the ability to contribute virtually for those who can’t attend in person.
-Applicants for these roles need the support of five Party Members.
-The committees which we directly elect member to are:
+Applicants for the elected roles need the support of five Party Members.

 The Welsh Party Board – There are five places available.
 The Board is responsible for the Party’s strategic direction and having an overview of all the Party’s activities.